googleapis/repo-automation-bots/packages/owlbot-bootstrapper/README.md

 Googleapis-bootstrapper is a Github bot that generates minimal files required to initialize googleapis libraries.

+The bot is divided into 3 parts: a Docker container (in common-container) that runs the actual processing logic; an app that responds to github webhook events; and a CLI tool that runs a Build file that runs the container.

 Instructions are provided in [googleapis/repo-automation-bots](https://github.com/googleapis/repo-automation-bots/blob/main/README.md) for deploying and testing your bots.

 This bot uses nock for mocking requests to GitHub.